-In Spring 2013, a 12-person team attended a week-long collegiate National Model UN (NMUN) conference in New York, NY.
-Eleven students represented the Republic of Armenia, and one student, William “Min” Sheehy, represented China on the Security Council.
+In Spring 2014, a 12-person team represented Fiji at the week-long collegiate National Model UN (NMUN) conference in New York, NY.

 Team members spent five days representing their countries on UN committees such as the General Assembly and Security Council.
-In addition, they met students from all over the world, were briefed by Armenia's Permanent Representative to the UN, attended talks by international scholars and policy makers, and visited UN headquarters.
+In addition, they met students from all over the world, visited Fiji's diplomatic mission to the UN, attended talks by international scholars and policy makers, and visited UN headquarters.

 In 2012, in recognition of the Team's accomplishments and of the regional diversity the UM Team brings to National Model UN conferences, the Montana Model UN Team received a $1,000 scholarship from National Model UN.

 Because MMUN Team members serve as chairs and other staff members at UM's Montana Model UN High School Conference, they are often selected to serve as NMUN committee and conference staff.
 In 2013, former MMUN Secretaries-General Robert Cahill (B.S., Business Administration, 2012) and Stephen Carnes (B.A.
 Political Science, 2012) served as assistant directors of UNDP and the Special Committee on Peacekeeping Operations, respectively.
 In 2012, Thecla Backhouse-Prentiss (B.A.
 Political Science, 2011) was the Assistant Director of the NMUN-NY Conference on the Arms Trade Treaty.
 Since 2010, Jennifer Hathaway Spalding (M.A.
 Political Science, 2006) has served on the NMUN Advisory Committee.